RicardoFernandez286/DataAnalysis/README.md

 The program has the following features:
 - [x] 2D (contour) and 3D (surface) Plotting of the transient absorption/time-resolved emission data.
 - [x] Automated background and offset subtraction.
-- [x] Shifting of time/wavelength vectors for calibration.
+- [x] Shifting of time zero.
 - [x] Plotting of individual (selected) kinetic traces at a given wavelength.
 - [x] Plotting of individual (selected) spectral traces at a given delay time.
 - [x] Normalisation and plotting of normalised kinetic/spectral traces.
-- [x] Plotting of the evolution of kinetic or spectral traces as a function of the scan number (to check signal stability) with binning.
+- [x] Plotting of the evolution of kinetic or spectral traces as a function of the scan number (to check signal stability) **with binning options**.
 - [x] Plotting of the change in kinetic or spectral traces as a function of the concentration or pump energy.
 - [x] Singular value decomposition of the time-resolved data and global fitting of the SVD components.
 - [x] Compatibility with the Bruker OPUS files from FTIR spectrometers (to show steady-state data together with transient absorption).
-- [x] Fitting of multi-exponential (up to 4) kinetics with (or without) a Gaussian IRF.
-- [x] Fitting of up to 4 stretched exponential kinetics.
-- [ ] Information about the fits, calculation of the relevant statistical parameters, GooF, etc.
-- [x] Removal of time-dependent offset from the data, defined as a spectral average or by averaging over a user-selected region.
-- [x] Plotting the kinetic trace of the difference in transient absorption/time-resolved emission between two wavelengths.
+- [x] Compatibility with general steady-state data (UV-Vis and FTIR), to show it together with transient absorption data.
+- [x] Singular Value Decomposition (SVD) and Global Fit based on selected SVD components.
+- [x] Spectrokinetic fit based on <Ref.>
+- [x] Automated and manual chirp correction for visible TA data.
+- [ ] Automated and manual chirp correction for mid-IR pulse shaper optimisation.
+- [x] Automated spectrometer and pulse shaper calibration routines (fit stretching factor, offset and baseline to known spectrum, for both UV-Vis and mid-IR).

 The unchecked features are still work in progress, incomplete or missing.
+Any help or comments would be kindly appreciated

 # 4. 2D-IR data analysis routine
 The 2D-IR data analysis routine can be called by running the `InterfDataAnalysis_GUI` command from the MATLAB command line.